Clever/clever-cli/README.md

 ### Options

 There is one required command line flag:
-  - token="": API token to use for authentication
+  - token: API token to use for authentication

 And three optional ones:
   - help=false: if true, display help and exit